gasparian/lsh-search-go/README.md

 6. Add to the API methods to query the nearest neighbours.
 7. Add monitoring to the service and convenient config files.

+### TO DO:
+ - make multistage docker builds for app and db, to run them separately;
+ - API skeleton for the main app;
+ - API sekelton for the db, make it run independently, but using the same config;
+ - make config parser;